 2. In a large bowl combine Tofutti Better Than Sour Cream, vegetable gravey, 6 Tablespoons of melted Becel Vegan Margarine, salt, pepper, garlic powder and diced onion, mixing well.

-3. Add thawed hash browns and shredded Daiya Medium Cheddar cheese and stir thoroughly to combine.
+3. Add thawed hash browns and shredded Diya Medium Cheddar cheese and stir thoroughly to combine.
 Spoon mixture into a greased 9×13” casserole dish.

 4. Add corn flakes to a large Ziploc bag and crush gently with your hands or a rolling pin.
 Add remaining 4 tablespoons of melted Becel Vegan Margarine to the crushed corn flakes and mix well to combine.
 Sprinkle mixture over potatoes.